SymfonyCasts/symfony7/sfcasts/autoconfiguration.md

 > Variable "issData" does not exist.

-Hm...
-We removed that from the controller.
+An error.
+This is because we are no longer injecting this variable from our controller but our template still references it.
 Open `/templates/main/homepage.html.twig` and, below, let's use our custom Twig function.
 Write `{% set issData = get_iss_location_data() %}`.
 If we refresh the page again... our custom function is *working*.
 But wait... how does Twig know to use this class?
 We didn't add any configuration for the Twig extension.
 Is it looking at the `/src/Twig/` directory? *Not exactly*.
 We could rename this directory and it would still work.

 The reason this works is thanks to the `autoconfigure: true` option in `/config/services.yaml`.
 Symfony *automatically* configures all of our services, like this Twig extension or even the `ShipReportCommand` we created earlier.
 When that option is enabled, it basically tells Symfony: